-- Steady blue light – Power bank is charging the mobile device.
+- Steady blue light – The power bank is charging the mobile device.

-- Flashing blue light – Power bank needs to be charged
+- Flashing blue light – The power bank needs to be charged

-- Flashing red light – Power Bank is being charged from a power source
+- Flashing red light – The power bank is being charged from a power source

-- Steady red light – Power Bank is fully charged
+- Steady red light – The power bank is fully charged

 How to check the charge on power banks with no indicator LEDs?